idibau/cs2bim/README.md

 ## STAC Configuration

 There are two stac v0.9 urls that can be provided in the config.
-There are several conditions that need to be fullfilled:
+There are several conditions that need to be fulfilled:
 - The provided urls must point to the according stac collection items
 - The features / items must set the property: feature.properties.datetime